Snownee/Lychee/docs/docs/post-action.md

 ### Add item cooldown (`add_item_cooldown`)

-Add item cooldown to the item in player's hand, just like when you use ender pearl.
+Adds item cooldown to the item in player's hand, just like when you use ender pearl.

 This action only works for interaction recipes.